iron-software/IronBarcode-Examples/examples/imperfect-barcode-with-image-correction/README.md

 ***Based on <https://ironsoftware.com/examples/imperfect-barcode-with-image-correction/>***

-IronBarcode offers a variety of filters that can be effortlessly integrated using the `BarcodeReaderOptions`.
-Opt for filters like Sharpen, Invert (colors), and Contrast to enhance the readability of your barcode images.
-Remember, the sequence in which you select these filters determines the order of their application.
+IronBarcode provides a variety of filters that can be effortlessly integrated using the `BarcodeReaderOptions`.
+Choose filters like Sharpen, Invert (colors), and Contrast to enhance the readability of your barcode image.
+Remember, the sequence in which you apply these filters is crucial, as they are implemented in the same order.